4 Benefits of Apple Seed Oil for Dry Skin

 Apple seed oil is an emollient and can soften your skin.

 Skin that does not have sufficient lipid content on its surface can appear dull, dry and rough.
-Emollients "fill in the gaps" in the skin barrier and soften it along with giving it a healthier look
+Emollients "fill in the gaps" in the skin barrier and soften it along with giving it a healthier look.

-• Help reduce flaking and roughness from dry skin.
+Apple seed oil can help reduce flaking and roughness from dry skin.

-4 Benefits of Apple Seed Oil for Dry Skin
+Benefits of Apple Seed Oil for Dry Skin

 Apple seed oil contains 60% linoleic acid, the major essential n-6 fatty acid found naturally in our skin.
-Linoleic acid is a precursor for ceramides, which are bioactive lipids that play a role in keeping our skin barrier firm, smooth and healthy.

 Apple seed oil also contains 30% oleic acid and 9% palmitic acid, fatty acids which are found naturally in the protective outer layer of the skin, and help the skin retain moisture.